ptsteadman/notebook/essays/gray-man-style.md

 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
 [7]

-This quote begs the obvious question: why be a survivalist anyways, if it's such a liability that you need to develop a pathetic alter-ego?
-Wouldn't it be better to accept the idea that survival is socially determined?
+This quote begs the question: why be a survivalist if it's such a social liability that one needs to develop a pathetic alter-ego?
+Wouldn't it be better to accept the notion that survival is socially determined?

 The obvious reason that most survivalists don't focus on the survival of society as a whole is that American-style survivalism is tightly coupled with